sandialabs/toyplot/docs/tutorial.rst

-Note: Like canvases, palettes are automatically rendered in IPython notebooks, in this case as a collection of color swatches.
+Note: Like canvases, palettes are automatically rendered in Jupyter notebooks, in this case as a collection of color swatches.

 You should observe that the order of colors in the palette match the